wireservice/csvkit/docs/tutorial/1_getting_started.rst

 ``data.csv`` will now contain a CSV version of our original file.
 If you aren't familiar with the ``>`` syntax, it means "redirect standard out to a file".
 If that's hard to remember it may be more convenient to think of it as "save to".

-We can verify the that the data is saved to the new file by using the ``cat`` command to print it:
+We can verify that the data is saved to the new file by using the ``cat`` command to print it:

 .. code-block:: bash